-There is a place up north far from the enormous traffic in Cebu City, that offers the best site for selfies and pre-nuptial photo shoot.
+There is a place up north far from the enormous traffic in Cebu City, that offers the best site for selfies as well as pre-nuptial photo shoot.
 It is a flower farm in Sirao, a mountain barangay of Cebu City, about 17 kilometers uphill from Nivel Hills, Lahug.
 The abundant flowers called Celosia became popular in social media because of its vibrant colors.
-Celosia actually came from Netherlands since 1991 and is now the official flower of Sinulog.
+Celosia came from Netherlands since 1991 and is now the official flower of Sinulog.

 Olango Island Wildlife Sanctuary

 Olango Island Sanctuary is a major migratory station for approximately 40,000 birds.
 It is located in the Central Visayas region of the Philippines.
 The 1,030 hectare of sandflats and mangroves is a haven for the birds that come from Siberia, Northern China as well as Japan.
 These birds flock to the island seeking seeking refuge from the winter season.
 Olango Wildlife Sanctuary supports the largest concentration of migratory birds arriving in the Philippines.
 There are 97 species of birds in Olango.
 48 of which are migratory species while the rest are resident birds of the island.
 The best way to go to Olango Wildlife Sanctuary is from any of the two sea ports in Punta Engaño.
 Prepare for a boat fee and minimal entrance fee upon reaching the island.